karthik/rdat/README.md

 # rdat
 [![dat](http://i.imgur.com/1iD2dEx.png)](http://dat-data.com/)

-_Software is pre-alpha.
-Not yet ready for testing or use with real world data_
+_Software is in alpha stage.
+Not yet ready for use with real world data_

 The `rdat` package provides an R wrapper to the [Dat project](https://github.com/maxogden/).
 Dat (`git` for data) is a framework for data versioning, replication and synchronisation, see [dat-data.com](http://dat-data.com/).